CybersShell/backy/docs/content/config/command-lists.md

 ### Name

-Name is optional for logging.
+Name is optional.
 If name is not defined, name will be the object's map key.

 ### Cron mode